ianduke/Exercise/README.md

 A navigation graph is used to do the navigation.
 This is my first time using the nav graph and while it seems great for small projects it could get unwieldy in a large project.

+For the graph, only one exercise per day is plotted, the one with the max one RM for the day.
 I don't have much experience with drawing on a canvas and didn't finish drawing the text labels for the axes.
 The GraphView is currently too tightly coupled with the exercise data because the labels still require knowledge of the underlying data.
 Ideally there would be another layer of abstraction for GraphLabels where the x/y values are passed in along with the string label.
+It would additionally be better in a separate module.

 This is actually the first time I've used Room and Hilt.
-I have experience with Realm and Dagger2, but since those require some amount of setup I wanted to learn the Google libraries available.
+I have experience with Realm and Dagger2, but those require some amount of setup and I wanted to learn the Google libraries available.
 I also haven't used Fragments in a long time but decided to give them a try because it's the more standard way to do things, and because I wanted to try the navigation graph.